sjbylo/aba/README.md

-make inc                                          # Write tar archive to /tmp or make inc out=/dev/path/to/thumb-drive/aba.tgz     # Write archive 'aba.tgz' to the device mounted at /dev/path/to/thumb-drive or make inc out=- | ssh user@host "cat > aba.tgz"    # Archive and write to internal host (if possible).
+make inc                                          # Write tar archive to /tmp or make inc out=/dev/path/to/thumb-drive/aba.tgz     # Write archive `aba.tgz` to the device mounted at /dev/path/to/thumb-drive or make inc out=- | ssh user@host "cat > aba.tgz"    # Archive and write to internal host (if possible).

-# Copy the file 'aba.tgz' to your internal bastion via your portable storage device.
+# Copy the file `aba.tgz` to your internal bastion via your portable storage device.

 # Then, on the internal bastion run:
 tar xvf aba.tgz                                   # Extract the tar file.
 Ensure file timestamps are kept the same as on the connected bastion.